ReeceHarding/greg/docs/checklist.md

 # AI Summer Camp Platform Implementation Checklist

+## CRITICAL REQUIREMENTS:
+- **ALL AI features MUST use Claude 4 Sonnet API exclusively - NO template systems, NO keyword matching, NO other LLMs**
+- **NO custom video player development - use ONLY YouTube iframe embeds and Zoom meeting links**
+- **For live sessions: share Zoom links ONLY - no embedded video conferencing**

 ## Core Platform Architecture

 - [ ] Create a single page application using React that integrates Firebase services and third-party APIs to serve as the foundation for the AI Summer Camp platform